C2SM/c2sm.github.io/docs/models/icon/probtest.md

 Use Probtest to verify whether your test case produces consistent results on GPU.
 It compares a GPU test run to a CPU ensemble with perturbed input conditions.

 ## 1. Compile ICON
-Compile ICON on CPU and on GPU as [out-of-source builds](compile_and_run.md#building-out-of-source).
-Note that the build directories need to be sub-directories of the ICON root folder.
-Otherwise the probtest container does not have access to the data.
+Compile ICON on CPU and on GPU as [out-of-source builds](compile_and_run.md#building-out-of-source) in sub-directories of ICON.

+!!! note
+    The probtest container uses the ICON root directory as its working directory and can therefore only access data within the ICON root directory.
+This is why the out-of-source builds need to be subdirectories of ICON.

 ## 2. Set Up the Probtest Container and Environment on Säntis
 To run Probtest for ICON on Säntis, use the prebuilt container available on Docker Hub ([Probtest Container :material-open-in-new:](https://github.com/MeteoSwiss/probtest?tab=readme-ov-file#probtest-container){:target="_blank"}).
 ICON provides the wrapper script [`probtest_container_wrapper.py` :material-open-in-new:](https://gitlab.dkrz.de/icon/icon-nwp/-/blob/master/scripts/cscs_ci/probtest_container_wrapper.py?ref_type=heads){:target="_blank"}.